 What is Vinyl?

 Calling records “vinyl” is much like calling a fence “wood” or a surfboard “fiberglass.”
 Vinyl is the material the record is made of.
 And before vinyl was shellac and before shellac were gigantic cylinders made of zinc and glass.
 But that was way back in ’87… 18-87.

 Reeling back to “what is vinyl,” vinyl is a synthetic plastic called polyvinyl chloride.
 It is made from ethylene (crude oil) and chlorine, and its creation was part of the plastics boom in the early 1900s.
 Material scientists were constantly innovating with these synthetic polymers that seemed to outperform wood, stone, leather, ceramic, metal, and glass in various respects.

 - Fun Fact: Depending on the creation process, polyvinyl chloride (or PVC) can be turned into PVC piping or vinyl records.
-Though, that doesn’t mean you should start replacing your piping with your old vinyl collection…
+That doesn’t mean you should start replacing your piping with your old vinyl collection…

-Though invented in the 1920s, vinyl records weren’t popularized until Peter Goldmark came around in 1948…
+Though invented decades prior, vinyl records weren’t popularized until Peter Goldmark came around in 1948…

 Sayonara Shellac and Viva Vinyl